-The Board requires primary source documentation (e.g. educational transcripts issued by the university or college, verification of passage of the examination issued by the vendor, license verifications issued by another state agency, court documents relating to convictions issued by the appropriate court system, etc.) to ensure the accuracy of the document submitted.
-Primary source documentation also assists the Board in determining if the applicant has been truthful in the application process, when the documentation submitted is compared to the information the applicant has provided on the application form.
+Yes.
+Requiring primary source documentation (e.g. educational transcripts issued by the university or college, verification of passage of the examination issued by the vendor, license verifications issued by another state agency, court documents relating to convictions issued by the appropriate court system, etc.) ensures the accuracy of the document submitted and also assists the Board in determining if the applicant has been truthful in the application process.

-19. Describe the board's legal requirement and process for out-of-state and out-of-country applicants to obtain licensure.
+20. Describe the board's legal requirement and process for out-of-state and out-of-country applicants to obtain licensure.

 The Board does not have reciprocity with any other state licensing board.
 Any person from another state seeking licensure in California as an occupational therapist or occupational therapy assistant will need to demonstrate compliance with all licensing requirements, including demonstrating minimum entry-level competence.

-This is demonstrated by completion of specific educational and supervised fieldwork requirements set forth in BPC section 2570.6 and successful completion of the entry-level examinations administered by NBCOT.
+This is demonstrated by completion of specific educational and supervised fieldwork requirements set forth in BPC section 2570.6 and successful completion of the entry-level examinations administered by the National Board for Certification in Occupational Therapy, Inc. (NBCOT).